OHDSI/CureIdRegistry/EdgeToolSuite.md

 # Edge Tool Suite

-The Edge Tool Suite are the set of OHDSI tools that should be deployed by the site that provide value around the OMOP CDM.
+The Edge Tool Suite are a set of OHDSI tools that should be deployed by the site that provide value around the OMOP CDM.
-Those are a bundle of OHDSI open source software configured for deployment and include
+The OHDSI open source software configured for deployment include:
 - The Atlas data science platform
 - The WebAPI backed for Atlas
 - The HADES statistical analysis packages